FRRouting/frr/doc/user/bgp.rst

 ^^^^^^^^^^^^^^^^^

-BGP routes may be leaked (i.e. copied) between a unicast VRF RIB and the VPN SAFI RIB of the default VRF (leaking is also permitted between the unicast RIB of the default VRF and VPN).
-A shortcut syntax is also available for specifying leaking from one vrf to another vrf using the VPN RIB as the intemediary.
-A common application of the VPN-VRF feature is to connect a customer's private routing domain to a provider's VPN service.
+BGP routes may be leaked (i.e. copied) between a unicast VRF RIB and the VPN SAFI RIB of the default VRF for use in MPLS-based L3VPNs.
+Unicast routes may also be leaked between any VRFs (including the unicast RIB of the default BGP instanced).
+A shortcut syntax is also available for specifying leaking from one VRF to another VRF using the default instance's VPN RIB as the intemediary.
+A common application of the VRF-VRF feature is to connect a customer's private routing domain to a provider's VPN service.
 Leaking is configured from the point of view of an individual VRF: ``import`` refers to routes leaked from VPN to a unicast VRF, whereas ``export`` refers to routes leaked from a unicast VRF